szczyglis-dev/py-gpt/README.md

 - Optimized CPU and memory usage.
 - OpenAI vector stores tool added to Tools menu.
+- Fixed schema parsing for tools in Agent (OpenAI) mode.
 - Fixed multi-threading when uploading to remote vector store.
 - Fixed Urls open in Snap.